50 Harvests at Montefioralle Winery, and only the Tuscan Sky is the Limit

 |Soil at Montefioralle|

 Some Italians may refer to Montefioralle as stabile, durevole or durevolezza...In English, we would think of longevity, sticktuitiveness or staying power.
 Things may not have been and are not always easy, but Montefioralle has shown that they have to ability to last...despite mishaps.
-The story of La Gramola (the grape crusher), for example, is not only a great story, but it is also a testimony to their endurance.
+The story of La Gramola (the grape crusher), which malfunctioned right in the middle of the harvest, for example, is not only a great story, but it is also a testimony to their endurance.
 A visit to the winery and speaking with the family reveals much more about their tenacity.

 I had the pleasure of visiting Montefioralle with Katarina Andersson of GrapeVine Adventures, along with a few other friends.